lidl-shungite/Obj-Seg-Doc/README.md

 The name "U-Net" surfaced on the internet in the year 2015, its original purpose was to segment out brain tumors of an x-ray image.
 People quickly realized that it could be used for other purposes, namely object segmentation and other forms of segmentation.
 In the ".ipynb" file lies a bit modified U-Net architecture or my version of the architecture.

+### Data Preprocessing for U-Net

+If you have checked out the dataset, by now you would know that the masks are in black and some other colors, you don't want that.
+When training this would make the

 The reason why it's called U-Net and more detailed explanation of the architecture is entailed in this [documentation](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).

 I also have made a well-detailed documentation, check it out [here](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).